 The different levels of change management should be first planned and tested.
 Then, an organization can further advance to the following stages.

 The stages thus include proper communication, prompt scheduling, and final implementation of the system.
 To run the process smoothly, everyone within the organization should understand the process and embrace what it brings with it.

 One of the most critical factors of the organizational change management system is that it must be documented in each stage.
 Documentation holds the key to all the detailed transitions and changes, which in the future will help the organization to revert the changes if it does not fit them.

 Types of Change Management

 These type of changes mainly focuses on customer experiences and their satisfaction levels.
 With the growing market and extreme competitive pressure, organizations need to change their way of operating to provide exceptional service and improved product quality.

 Operational changes can include changing work processes, upgrading the existing active technology, enhanced management of your clients, etc.

 - Strategic Change-

-A strategic change can be defined as the change in the organization’s management level.
+A strategic change can be defined as a change in the organization’s management level.
 These changes are implemented to improve the existing management process and automate it according to the always evolving corporate world.